Decolonisation of Africa: Belgium

 Belgium controlled several territories and concessions during the colonial era, principally the Belgian Congo (modern DRC) from 1908 to 1960 and Ruanda-Urundi (modern Rwanda and Burundi) from 1922 to 1962.
 It also had a small concession in China (1902–1931) and was a co-administrator of the Tangier International Zone in Morocco.

 Roughly 98% of Belgium's overseas territory was just one colony, about 76 times larger than Belgium itself, known as the Belgian Congo.
 The colony was founded in 1908 following the transfer of sovereignty from the Congo Free State, which was the personal property of Belgium's king, Leopold II.
 The violence used by Free State officials against indigenous Congolese and the ruthless system of economic extraction had led to intense diplomatic pressure on Belgium to take official control of the country.
 Belgian rule in the Congo was based on the "colonial trinity" (trinité coloniale) of state, missionary and private company interests.
-During the 1940s and 1950s, the Congo experienced extensive urbanization and the administration aimed to make it into a "model colony".
+During the 1940s and 1950s, the Congo experienced extensive urbanisation and the administration aimed to make it into a "model colony".
 As the result of a widespread and increasingly radical pro-independence movement, the Congo achieved independence, as the Republic of Congo-Léopoldville in 1960.

-Of Belgium's other colonies, the most significant was Ruanda-Urundi, a portion of German East Africa, which was given to Belgium as a League of Nations Mandate, when Germany lost all of its colonies at the end of World War I. Following the Rwandan Revolution, the mandate became the independent states of Burundi and Rwanda in 1962.
+Of Belgium's other colonies, the most significant was Ruanda-Urundi, a portion of German East Africa, which was given to Belgium as a League of Nations mandate, when Germany lost all of its colonies at the end of World War I. After the Second World War and the establishment of the United Nations, Ruanda-Urundi became a United Nations trust territory which replaced the League of Nations mandate system.
+Following the Rwandan Revolution, the trusteeship became the independent states of the Republic of Rwanda and the Kingdom of Burundi in 1962.